 When you click on the plus button you will receive a password, this is your private admin-password.
 You will also see that your game is added to the list of active games.
 All games are publicly accessible, everyone can join all games that are on this list.
 After one week all "classrooms" will be deleted.
 If you want to make a classroom that will stay longer contact us at email@example.com.

-Step 2 (Playing the game): After creating a "classroom" people can freely join and add a node to the network in that game.
+Step 2 (Playing the game): After creating a "classroom" people can freely join and add nodes to the network in that game.
 Just click on the game where you want to participate.
 When you enter you will see a page with instructions and a network.
-At the beginning the network has only two nodes but as people start adding nodes it grows larger.
+At the beginning the network has only three nodes but as people start adding nodes it grows larger.
 The new nodes that will be added will appear in your browser automatically.
 To add your node click on two existing nodes in the network, give a name to your node and then click on "add node".
 This will add a node to the network and connect it to the two nodes you chose.
 Each node can be connected at most to five other nodes.

-Step 3 (Control page and perform percolation): The admin of the game has access to an admin page.
+Step 3 (Control page and perform percolation): The admin of the game has access to an admin/control page.
 Here you can reset the network or perform percolation.
 If you perform percolation then edges will start disappearing, for each edge a virtual coin will be flipped and the edge will be deleted with a probability of 0.5.
 After doing this for the whole network a new percolated network will appear.
 The nodes in the largest connected component will become green.
 The percolated network will automatically appear on the browsers of all users who are in the classroom and can see the network.

 If you have any questions or suggestions for improving the game feel free to contact us at firstname.lastname@example.org.